Carmenloww/School_District_Analysis/README.md

 After:
 ![After school spending](http://localhost:8888/view/School_District_Analysis/Resources/After%20school%20summary.png)

    - Scores by school size
 By removing the ninth-graders, the school size went from 1635 to 1174.
 The average math score, the percentage of passing math, percentage of passing reading and percentage of  of overall passing was reduced.

 ![Before school size](http://localhost:8888/view/School_District_Analysis/Resources/Before%20school%20size.png)

 ![After school size](http://localhost:8888/view/School_District_Analysis/Resources/After%20school%20size.png)

-    - Scores by school type.
+   - Scores by school type:
 Thomas High School type is Charter school.
 The average percentage of 83.5 and reading score 83.9.
 The passing math percentage of 94 and passing reading percentage of 97 and overall passing percentage of 90%.